ruester/gfz-command-line-tool-repository/README.md

 command line arguments and to read xml files in after the exection of a command line program.

-(This are only the types needed to implement Quakeledger).
+(This are only the types needed to implement Quakeledger and Shakyground).

 Here is some work necessary too.